solid-contrib/solid-tutorial-angular/chapter2.md

 ## Introduction

 In this tutorial we will cover how to save data to a Personal Online Datastore (Pod).
+The app is a simple web clipboard that allows you to save data to a store and then recover it later.

 *What you will learn*